shopware/shopware/src/Docs/Resources/current/1-getting-started/35-indepth-guide-bundle/050-entity-association.md

 Simply return the FQCN to the extended definition here.

 The `extendFields` method though provides you with a `FieldCollection` parameter, which contains all fields from the original definition class.
-Add the `ManyToManyAssociationField` here as well, quite similar to the same field in your `BundleDefinition`, of course with adjusted parameters to be passed to the constructor:
+Add the `ManyToManyAssociationField` here as well, quite similar to the same field in your `BundleDefinition`, of course with adjusted parameters to be passed to the constructor.
+Also note that you have to mark the association as an Inherited field, otherwise it would not work for variant products.

 ```php
 <?php declare(strict_types=1);